 This is a course providing structured and supervised experience in a community-based agency.
 This course is designed to afford an opportunity for the student to apply principles and theorizing the workplace.
+Availability: On demand

 Credit Hours: 1-3 Prerequisite: 24 hours in Behavioral Studies